 PTSD Signs and Symptoms

 Spotting the signs and symptoms of PTSD can be difficult.
-Research suggests that only 2-11% of people experiencing trauma symptoms are actually diagnosed.1 This is one of the many reasons Stella is dedicated to the education of the impact of emotional trauma and the available treatment options.
-We strongly believe that demystifying the impact and treatment of trauma reduces stigmas associated with PTSD.
+In fact, research suggests that only 2-11% of people experiencing trauma symptoms are actually diagnosed.1 This is one of the many reasons Stella is dedicated to the education of the impact of emotional trauma and the available treatment options.
+We strongly believe that demystifying the impact and treatment of trauma reduces stigma associated with PTSD.

 While PTSD has been referred to as a disorder, many claim it’s an injury.
 Stella and others have suggested a new term – Post Traumatic Stress Injury (PSTI) – in place of Post Traumatic Stress Disorder (PTSD)2.